-- · Selling prices, customer demand and sales volumes; - · Raw material costs, primarily old corrugated containers; - Energy and transportation costs: - · Benefits from executing the Greif Business System; and - Restructuring charges.
+- Selling prices, customer demand and sales volumes; - Raw material costs, primarily old corrugated containers; - Energy and transportation costs; - Benefits from executing the Greif Business System; and - Restructuring charges.

 In this segment, net sales were \$696.9 million in 2008 compared to \$653.7 million in 2007.
-The increase in net sales was principally due to higher selling prices, including a containerboard price increase implemented in the fourth quarter of 2008.
+The increase in net sales was principally due to higher selling prices, including a containerboard price increase implemented in the fourth quarter of 2007 and the realization of a containerboard price increase implemented in the fourth quarter of 2008.

 Gross profit margin for the Paper Packaging segment was 17.1% in 2008 compared to 17.4% in 2007.
-This decrease was primarily due to higher input costs, including energy and transportation, partially offset by higher selling prices from the containerboard increase implemented in the fourth quarter of 2007 and the partial realization of an increase implemented in the fourth quarter of 2008.
+This decrease was primarily due to higher input costs, including energy and transportation, partially offset by higher selling prices from the containerboard increase implemented in the fourth quarter of 2007 and the partial realization of an increase implemented in the fourth quarter of 2007.